oracle-livelabs/developer/dev-guide-ai-finance/json-answers/json-answers.md

 ## Task 1: Challenge Requirements

+**About Jason Duality Views**:

+JSON Relational Duality is a landmark capability in Oracle Database 23ai, providing game-changing flexibility and simplicity for Oracle Database developers.
+This feature overcomes the historical challenges developers have faced when building applications using the relational or document models.

+JSON Relational Duality helps to converge the benefits of both document and relational worlds.
+Developers now get the flexibility and data access benefits of the JSON document model, plus the storage efficiency and power of the relational model.
+The new feature enabling this functionality is JSON Relational Duality View

+**Coding Requirements**:

 This challenge consists of **three steps**:

 * First, update the frontend of the loan application to enable loan officers to view and modify customer ages.